abofs/chronicle/README.md

 JSON.stringify(content, null, 2);
 ```

-We believe that when wanting to output complicated objects, or debug **typescript** applications, there are better methods than utilizing this chronicle package, but
-for anyone who's fully incorporated **Chronicle** into their project, this function offers some convenience.
+We believe that when wanting to output complicated objects or debug **typescript** applications, there are better methods than utilizing this **Chronicle** package.
+But for anyone who's fully incorporated **Chronicle** into their project, this function offers some convenience.

 ### Logging Parameters